This post may contain affiliate links. Please view my disclosure policy for more information.

 The card will arrive in 7-10 days.
-I will begin paying our standard monthly bills, groceries, gas and budgeted entertainment with it, then immediately paying off those amounts with my debit card afterwards so that no balance is being carried.
+I will begin paying our standard monthly bills, groceries, gas and budgeted entertainment with it, then immediately paying off those amounts with my debit card afterward so that no balance is being carried.

-Living in a very low cost area and being as frugal as we are, it would not be possible for us to reach the $4,000 spending requirement – without purposely overspending and thereby defeating the purpose – if we weren’t planning to purchase airline tickets and hotel stays within the next three months.
+Living in a very low-cost area and being as frugal as we are, it would not be possible for us to reach the $4,000 spending requirement – without purposely overspending and thereby defeating the purpose – if we weren’t planning to purchase airline tickets and hotel stays within the next three months.

-Afterwards, TBD.
+Afterward, TBD.
 I’m learning as I go.
 This will be a new adventure of mistakes and successes, and I will share them all with you so that hopefully you can learn through my experiences.